|Tallest Dawn Redwood in China: 120 feet||Lubeiba, Hubei|

 |Native range: Sichuan-Hubei region||South-central China|

-To learn more, visit our Interactive Fact Finder page.
+To learn more about redwoods, visit our Redwood Forest Facts page.

 About Dawn Redwoods